Changtzuan/ici_big_data_social_analysis/README.md

 ## Acknowledgments

-[Thank any individuals or organizations who provided support or assistance during your project, including funding sources or data providers.]
+We would like to sincerely thank **Professor Pien** for every valuable guidance and support throughout this project.
+We also acknowledge the **United Daily News (UDN)** and the **National Development Council (NDC) Open Data Portal** for providing access to the news and open government datasets that made our analysis possible.
+This project would not have been achievable without the support of our academic mentors and data providers.

 ## References

 ### Data Sources
+**UDN Knowledge Database** – Provided by United Daily News

-UDN Knowledge Database (聯合報資料庫) – via National Development Council Open Data Portal
+**National Development Council Open Data Portal** – Used to access additional government-authorized media data

-News articles from:
+News articles were collected from:

 United Daily News (UDN) / PTS News Network (公視新聞) / Liberty Times (自由時報) / Economic Daily News (經濟日報) / ETtoday News / Central News Agency (CNA)

 ### Analytical Tools & Methods
-Web Crawling & Data Cleaning:
+**Web Crawling & Data Cleaning:**
 R with dplyr, CSV conversion

-Text Preprocessing:
+**Text Preprocessing:**
 CKIPTagger for Mandarin NLP / Word Segmentation (WS) / Part-of-Speech Tagging (POS) / Named Entity Recognition (NER)

-Sentiment Analysis Tools:
+**Sentiment Analysis Tools:**
 Custom prompt engineering with multiple LLMs:
 ChatGPT (4o, 4.1) / Meta LLaMA 3.3 / DeepSeek R1 / Qwen-3 / Microsoft Phi-4 / Google Gemma 3